IdleLands/IdleLandsRedux/README.md

 # Starting order

+1. run `git submodule init` to clone the dependencies
-1. Configure both the webservice and IdleLandsRedux through app.config.
+2. Configure both the webservice and IdleLandsRedux through app.config.
-2. Start the webservice (this has the message queues that the Core server needs to connect to)
+3. Start the webservice (this has the message queues that the Core server needs to connect to)
-3. Start IdleLandsRedux
+4. Start IdleLandsRedux